martinsumner/riak_kv/docs/NextGenReplGuide.md

 > replrtq_enablesrc = enabled
 > replrtq_srcqueue = cluster_b:any|cluster_c:any

 This configuration enables the node to be a source for changes to replicate, and replicates `any` change to queues named `cluster_b` and `cluster_c` - and this queue will need to be configured as the source for updates on the sink cluster.
 The configuration is required on each and every node in the source cluster.
-Once a node has been enabled as a source, all PUTs that node coordinated will be passed to the queue process to be assessed against the replrtq_srcqueue configuration, and potentially be queued.
+Once a node has been enabled as a source, all PUTs that node coordinates will be passed to the queue process to be assessed against the replrtq_srcqueue configuration, and potentially be queued.

 For more complicated configurations further queue names can be used, with different filters - filters can be on bucket, bucket-type or bucket prefix.